MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/acpi-system-description-tables.md

 ---
 title: ACPI system description tables
-description: Implementation of the Advanced Configuration and Power Interface (ACPI) Hardware Specification is not required on SoC-based platforms, but much of the ACPI Software Specification is (or can be) required. ms.date: 10/02/2020 ms.localizationpriority: medium
+description: Implementation of the Advanced Configuration and Power Interface (ACPI) Hardware Specification is not required on SoC-based platforms, but much of the ACPI Software Specification can be required. ms.date: 08/17/2021 ms.localizationpriority: medium
 ---